 - Anticipated disbursements for loans which have been approved by the lender.

-- Outside scholarships, as indicated on the Scholarship Information Sheet, which have not yet been received and applied against the student account.
+- Outside scholarships, as indicated on the Scholarship Information Sheet submitted to the Financial Aid Office, which have not yet been received and applied against the student account.

 - The remaining semester contract amount for the Installment Payment Plan.
 The contract amount is the amount designated for Fall or Spring semester.